Hwamei/traffic-light-simulator/README.md

 Implementation/Outcomes:

-1. Implement a front-end and backend (you can use ¡®dotnet new¡¯ templates of your choice)
+1. Implement a front-end and backend (you can use Â¡Â®dotnet newÂ¡Â¯ templates of your choice)

 2. The backend will contain the logic and state of the running traffic lights.
 The front-end will be a visual representation of the traffic lights, with the data served from the backend.

-3. There¡¯s no need to have a perfect design on the front end, something simple and functional is fine (unless this is an area of strength you would like to show off).
+3. ThereÂ¡Â¯s no need to have a perfect design on the front end, something simple and functional is fine (unless this is an area of strength you would like to show off).
 Noting* we will review the client side code.

-4. There¡¯s no need to implement entity framework (or similar) to store the data in a database, a in-memory store is fine
+4. ThereÂ¡Â¯s no need to implement entity framework (or similar) to store the data in a database, a in-memory store is fine

 5. Code needs to follow architecture & best practices for enterprise grade systems